Category: Her Space

 The lesson is clear.

-Sitting at home waiting for our runaway wife to come back NEVER works.
+Sitting at home waiting for your runaway wife to come back NEVER works.

-Waiting is like getting our boat stuck on a sand bar.
+Waiting is like getting your boat stuck on a sandbar.

 She wants to be on a boat that’s going somewhere.

-Being a martyr by enduring years without sex, weeks without meaningful conversation, or a job we hate is like sinking our boat in the sand
+Being a martyr by enduring years without sex, weeks without meaningful conversation, or a job you hate sinks your boat in the sand

 Being The Man Your Wife Would Cheat With